Suyooo/discord-aran/README.md

 * `sifcordGuildId`: Server ID for which server this bot should be running on.
 You probably want to change this to a test server's ID.
 * `staffRoleId`: Role ID for the role that should be used for dashboard access control.
+* `partyRoleId`: Role ID for a role that can access the index and *some* modules related to Party events.

 #### Local (`config.local.json`)